Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Complet Project/README.md

 * The image shows the logical process to draw the skeleton tracking.
 ![flowchart draw body](https://user-images.githubusercontent.com/31509775/32955651-9d23ae84-cb84-11e7-91b7-1035102d79a4.PNG)

-The process to **"draw the "bones"*** of the body is a simple process that verify if each joint have been tracked correctly or not, and use the spatial coordinates (x, y) from the first joint to start the bone and the coordiantes of the second joint to end the bone.
+The process to ***draw the "bones"*** of the body is a simple process that verify if each joint have been tracked correctly or not, and use the spatial coordinates (x, y) from the first joint to start the bone and the coordiantes of the second joint to end the bone.
 Is the both joints were tracked correctly the bone will be drawn with a green color, if one of them was not tracked correctly the bone will be red.

 * The image shows the flowchart to the process to draw the bones.
 ![flowchart draw bones](https://user-images.githubusercontent.com/31509775/32955857-29cdbd5c-cb85-11e7-830a-82ebf09194be.PNG)